 This worksheet has so much potential to help with anxiety because mindfulness meditation is a powerful tool.
-Those who practice it regularly boost their awareness and improve their ability to remain objective and neutral to what is happening around them, even if they’re caught in a hurricane of emotions, thoughts, and actions – especially in these scenarios, actually!
+Those who practice it regularly boost awareness and improve the ability to remain objective and neutral to what is happening around them, even when caught in a hurricane of emotions, thoughts, and actions.

 If this worksheet has piqued your interest, click here to view, download, or print it for yourself.

 People who struggle with anxiety often fall prey to the “what if?” trap.
 It can be astoundingly easy to follow “what if?” questions down the rabbit hole, creating a downward spiral of anxiety-producing thoughts and catastrophizing.